 For example, “Yes, you’ll have access to back-end reporting, and we can help you customize your own dashboard so you can visualize key metrics at-a-glance.”

 Lying to customers isn’t just unethical — it can also cost you deals, and your reputation.
 As a consultant, you need to remain open and transparent with your prospects throughout the conversation.
 What’s more, the consultative selling process is about building rapport and trust with your potential customer.
 Being honest also allows you to be realistic about how your product or service can meet their goals and set expectations that you are able to deliver on.

 Your prospects need to know they’re being heard, and attentive listening can help prove you’re fully engaged.
 After all, if you’re unaware of the pain points of a potential customer, it can be difficult to provide a solution that’s worth them taking a look at.

-Two tenants of attentive listening are testing understanding and summarizing.
+Two tenets of attentive listening are testing understanding and summarizing.
 Choose a few key points a prospect expressed and validate your understanding.
 Share what you understand, and allow them to clarify.
 Before moving on to another topic, restate what a prospect has said in one-to-two sentences.

 “If you can find out what a person or company’s true need or problem is by asking the right questions and letting people speak until they tell you, then you can also be the person who offers the perfect solution.”